garrandall/popular-music-data/tracks/with-a-little-help-from-my-friends-joe-cocker.md

-Keep on trying with my friends (Ah, with a little help from my friends) Oh, I'm never gonna stop there, oh (Ah, with a little help from my friends) I'm gonna keep on trying, yeah yeah (Ah, with a little help from my friends) I'm getting high, I'm gonna try, oh Lord (Ooh)
+Keep on trying with my friends (Ah, with a little help from my friends) Oh, I'm never gonna stop there, oh (Ah, with a little help from my friends) I'm gonna keep on trying, yeah yeah (Ah, with a little help from my friends) I'm getting high, I'm gonna try, oh Lord (Oh
 Gonna get by with my friends
 I'm gonna get on by, yes I'm gonna get on by, my Lord I'm gonna tell them all about it, I'm gonna tell them all, yeah yeah